Good morning, Steve,

 I feel your pain, Tired.
 Here are a few thoughts on how to ramp up your up-sells with your front line techs:

 1. Big, and I mean big, commissions.
 Can’t afford them?
 Charge more for the protector.
-Many of our SFS members have increased their Scotchgard prices by 20% BUT doubled the commission they pay their techs for selling it in the field.
+Many of our SFS members have increased their protector prices by 20% BUT doubled the commission they pay their techs for selling it in the field.
 In the past the old industry standby was to pay 10%.
 Now many of our members are paying 20-25% for up-sells that happen on-site.
 The result?
-Everybody (including the business owner) makes more money.
+Everybody (including YOU) make more money!

 4. Give them the time to up-sell.
 This is the #1 reason most techs don’t sell more.
 We work them too hard by always “shoehorning” in another job.